 Where to stay in Brussels

 I cannot tell you how much I fell in love in with my hotel, the Dominican in Brussels.
+It was right in the middle of Brussels with the Grote market just walking distance from the hotel.
+It was a much needed luxury break after a miserable stay in Amsterdam.
 Check out their latest prices and reviews below.

 What to do in Brussels for a day: Conclusion

 As you can see, there are so many places to see during your one 1 day Brussels itinerary.
 This is one of the reasons why you should not skip Brussels during your Europe itinerary.

 Brussels day trips to Ghent and Bruges (Belgium 3 day Itinerary)

 I ended up taking guided tours from Brussels to Bruges, Ghent and Dinant.
 You can opt to take a direct train from Brussels to Bruges or Ghent.
 But I didn’t want to think too much about this and that is why I opted for a guided tour.

 It is approximately 60 kms from Brussels to Ghent and another 45 kms from Ghent to Bruges and this approximately takes around 2 hours from Brussels.
 If you are only looking for a day trip to Bruges, then it is approximately 97 kms and it takes around 75 minutes by direct train.

 Things to see in Ghent in half a day